newBie974/crud-angular-php-codeigniter/readme.rst

 *******************

  You need to create your database with the provided table.
 I put on this codeigniter.sql to create the database with table to test
 The application's Angular main file is located in js/app.js.
-Y ou'll  find the REST api in this file : application/controllers/welcome.php
+You'll  find the REST api in this file : application/controllers/welcome.php

 If you want to try it,  go to on your localhost : localhost/your_repository_name/index.php/welcome/show_name